barryclark/jekyll-now/_cultures/2022-08-21-code-review.md

 ## Testing ≠ Code Review

 Testing isn't enough to find Security issues.
-The table below show a what both have in common and where it differs:
+The table below shows what both have in common and where they differ:

 | **Testing**                       | **Code Review**                                        |
 | --------------------------------- | ------------------------------------------------------ |